mikey-austin/notify/README.md

 - YAML::XS
 - JSON
 - Module::Load
-- Regexp::Common
 - Digest::HMAC
-- DBD::SQLite

 SMS Gateway Providers
 ---------------------

 Currently there are two reference provider implementations for email and SMS dispatch.
-The SMS gateway implemented is that of Esendex (no affiliation).
+There are currently SMS drivers for the following services:

+- Burst SMS
+- Esendex
+- SMS Broadcast
+- SMS Global
+- Twilio

 To implement another SMS provider, you can:

 1. Implement a package extending the Notify::Provider class, in the Notify::SMS namespace (eg Notify::SMS::NewProvider)
 2. Implement the *send* method according to the provider's specifics